 Do you believe negativity can feed illness?
-Ingrid did, and turned to positive thinking when she was diagnosed.
+Ingrid did, and turned to positive thinking when she was diagnosed with breast cancer

 Ingrid was diagnosed with breast cancer at the age of 50.
 “I had chemo before my first operation to shrink the tumour, but the lumpectomy and a second excision could not clear the cancer, which had also spread to my lymph nodes.
 So I had a mastectomy and reconstruction in June 2004.”

-Until her diagnosis Ingrid had been a pessimist; she would never have categorised herself as someone who maintained positive thinking through cancer.
-“Like the author Susan Jeffers, who is quoted in The Power of Positive Thinking, I was ‘always run by fear’ and, like her, often saw myself in the mirror with ‘eyes red and puffy from tears of self-pity’,” says Ingrid.
+Until her diagnosis Ingrid had been a pessimist: “Like the author Susan Jeffers, who is quoted in The Power of Positive Thinking, I was ‘always run by fear’ and, like her, often saw myself in the mirror with ‘eyes red and puffy from tears of self-pity’,” says Ingrid.
 “I was also prone to anxiety and bouts of depression.

-Like so many other women who are busy leading their lives when the shock of breast cancer hits them, Ingrid, who is a teacher, had many reasons for forcing herself to think positive despite cancer.
+Like so many other women who are busy leading their lives when the shock of breast cancer hits them, Ingrid, who is a teacher, had many reasons for forcing herself to think positive.

 “I very much wanted to continue working throughout my treatment, because I enjoyed my job and the support of the other staff.
 I was due to act as an examiner at the German A-level oral exams at my school just four days after my diagnosis.
 I knew that my performance would affect my candidates’ performance.”

 Her daughter was just starting her own A-levels and Ingrid decided it was best that she didn’t know about her mother’s diagnosis until her exams were out of the way.
-Obviously tending toward positive thinking with cancer, Ingrid was also determined not to let breast cancer get in the way of her plans; she decided to attend a course for French teachers in France that summer, despite the fact that she would be having chemotherapy at the time.
+Determined not to let breast cancer get in the way of her plans, Ingrid decided to attend a course for French teachers in France that summer, despite the fact that she would be having chemotherapy at the time.

 While it’s true that ‘acting as if’ you feel a certain way can eventually help you to really feel that way, it’s understandable that Ingrid felt daunted by the prospect of simply hiding behind a happy mask every day.